Boeing loses $663 million in 4Q despite higher revenue

 It was another disappointing quarter for the aerospace giant, which has yet to recover from deadly crashes involving two of its 737 Max jets and a pandemic that depressed airline demand for new planes until recently.

-The loss, however, was much smaller than the $4.16 billion setback Boeing suffered in the fourth quarter of 2021, when it took a huge write-down for its airliner business.
-For a change, there were no major new charges or write-downs in the latest quarter.

-Cash flow, a measure that excludes many forms of non-cash spending, topped $3 billion, allowing Boeing to report its first full year of positive cash flow since 2018.
+For a change, however, there were no major new charges or write-downs in the latest quarter, and cash flow — a measure that excludes many forms of non-cash spending — topped $3 billion.
+That allowed Boeing to report its first full year of positive cash flow since 2018.

-Boeing said it is stabilizing production of new 737s at 31 per month and plans to speed that up to about 50 per month by 2025 or 2026, and will also boost production of 787s.

-In a note to employees, CEO David Calhoun said the company is “making important strides” to improve performance.
-He expressed confidence “despite the hurdles in front of us.”
+Executives are counting on that cash to reduce Boeing’s $57 billion in debt.

 Boeing, based in Arlington, Virginia, has seen deliveries rise since regulators approved the 737 Max to fly again in late 2021 and after the company satisfied regulators that it fixed production problems on another plane, the larger 787 Dreamliner.
 Deliveries are an important source of company cash.

-Note: This story was corrected earlier to show that analysts in a FactSet survey expected revenue of $20.32 billion.